Content-Hub-Hero.jpg

 shot mediaShot media.
 (2 sizes shown)

-a Shot-Blaster is a machine that shoots small steel beads known as "Media" onto the floor at high speed and breaks away the surface of the concrete producing a wide range of CSP depending on the size of the shot used, the speed of the machine moving forward, and the amount of shot introduced to the process.
+A Shot-Blaster is a machine that shoots small steel beads known as "Media" onto the floor at high speed and breaks away the surface of the concrete producing a wide range of CSP depending on the size of the shot used, the speed of the machine moving forward, and the amount of shot introduced to the process.
 Here's how to spot signs of shot blasting:

 • Rough, textured surface: Shot blasting creates a rough, textured surface with small indentations and irregularities.